Wall-Go/WallGoCollision/docs/quickstart.md

 lightQuark.bInEquilibrium = True
 modelDef.defineParticleSpecies(lightQuark)
 ```
 The above particle species are all defined as "ultrarelativistic" (the default behavior).
 In **WallGoCollision**, an ultrarelativistic particle species $a$ means that its energy-momentum dispersion relation is approximated as $E_a \approx |p_a|$ in collision integrals.
 This allows for heavy optimizations and should be preferred whenever the approximation makes sense for your particles.
-For relaxing this approximation, see [here (TODO! empty link for now)]().
+For going beyond the ultrarelativistic approximation, see [here (TODO! empty link for now)]().

 Finally, we should define numerical values for masses that appear in propagators of matrix elements.
 In **WallGoCollision**, these masses are treated as model parameters analogous to the "gs" parameter defined above, ie. a propagator mass is just another user-defined symbol that can appear in matrix elements and must be given a numberical value.
 In the matrix elements for this example, the mass-square of a quark propagator is denoted by "mq2" and the mass-square of a gluon propagator is "mg2".
 For this model we approximate them as their asymptotic QCD thermal masses (same for all quark species):
 ```